-CMMI (Capability Maturity Model Integration) [2] is one of the most widely used assessment models.
+CMMI (Capability Maturity Model Integration) [3] is one of the most widely used assessment models.
 It exists in different constellations, from which CMMI-DEV (CMMI for Development) is utilized in our context.
-The CMMI staged representation model comprises five maturity levels (1-2-'Managed', 3-'Defined', 'Initial'.
-4-'Quantitatively Managed', 5-'Optimizing').
-The levels indicate 'Degree of process improvement across a predefined set of process areas, in which all goals within the set are attained' (cf. [2]).
+The CMMI staged representation model comprises five maturity levels (1-'Initial', 2-'Managed', 3-'Defined', 4-'Quantitatively Managed', 5-'Optimizing').
+The levels indicate 'Degree of process improvement across a predefined set of process areas, in which all goals within the set are attained' (cf. [3]).
 To implement this, each of the levels has subordinate activities that are organized as follows: A maturity level (e.g., '2') has process categories (e.g., 'Support') that have process areas (e.g., 'Configuration Management') that have specific goals (e.g., 'Establish Baselines') that finally have specific practices (e.g., 'Identify Configuration Items').
+To illustrate the CMMI, the maturity levels, categories, and areas are shown in the following table:

-To quantify the assessment, CMMI has a performance scale (1-'unrated', 2-'not applicable', 3-'unsatisfied', 4-'satisified').
+To quantify the assessment, CMMI has a performance scale (1-'unrated', 2-'not applicable', 3-'unsatisfied', 4- 'satisfied').
 Using these concepts, process assessment is applied as follows: